- Home

 If you have any questions, please email waste@aspen.gov

-You can bring non-perishable foods to Lift Up located at 0405 Castle Creek Road Ste.
-206 Pitkin County Human Services Building.
-Please call to check their hours of operation: phone number 970-625-4496.
+You can bring non-perishable foods to the Harvest for Hunger Aspen Food Pantry located at 405 Castle Creek Road Ste.
+206 Pitkin County Human Services Building, Monday to Friday 8 am to 5 pm.

 Contact a local food rescue service to donate non-expired foods.